luphysics/PyMODA/README.md

 #### Windows

 A desktop shortcut will be created, which launches PyMODA with the current Python interpreter.
-If it exists, it will be replaced.
+If a shortcut already exists, it will be replaced.

 #### macOS/Linux

 An alias will be created, which adds the terminal command `pymoda` to launch PyMODA with the current Python interpreter.
 The alias will be added to `~/.bashrc` for Bash, and if Zsh is installed, to `~/.zshrc`.
 If the alias already exists, it will be replaced.

-> Note: This will not take effect in currently open shells.
+> **Note:** This will not take effect in currently open shells.
 Open a new terminal to try it out.

-> Tip: If the `-runtime` argument was provided to the instance of PyMODA which created the alias, it does not need to specified when using the `pymoda` command.
+> **Tip:** If the `-runtime` argument was provided to the instance of PyMODA which created the alias, it does not need to specified when using the `pymoda` command.

+## Updating PyMODA

+PyMODA checks for updates occasionally, and shows a blue message in the launcher window if updates are available.

+> **Tip:** You can press `Ctrl`+`U` to trigger a check for updates.

+### Applying an update

+To apply an update automatically, press the "Update now" button and accept the confirmation.
+A dialog will show the download progress, and PyMODA will automatically re-open after the update is complete.

+> **Note:** If you've made modifications to the code, you should use Git instead of the built-in updater.

+### Rolling back to the previous version

+If an update fails to apply or introduces a new problem, the previous version of PyMODA can be restored from `PyMODA/backup`.
+Just copy all of the files and folders from `PyMODA/backup` and paste them into `PyMODA`, overwriting if applicable.

 ## Performance and efficiency